ArctosDB/arctos/.github/ISSUE_TEMPLATE/geography-request.md

 ### Explain what geography needs created.

 Explain in sufficient detail for us to locate standardized spatial data.
-A country is usually sufficient, GADM maps links can be useful.
+For GADM-based data, a country is usually sufficient and appropriate.
+Please request distinct countries in distinct issues.
+We will respond with a CSV template and instructions for proceeding, or a request more information if necessary.

-We will respond with a CSV template, or request more information.
+If the above does not seem correct, usable, or ideal, please open a request for information Issue (you may use this template).
+We are happy to discuss specifics or alternates; please bring any potential concerns or problems to our attention *before* assembling data or requesting that we do so.